NVSL/QuadClass-Resources/labs/Introduction-To-Fusion360/Creating-Surface-Mount-Parts.md

 ![](./images/smdtutorial14.png)

-Finally, change to the `tKeepout` layer and draw a box around the component using the line button.
+Finally, change to the `tKeepout/ComponentExcludeTop` layer and draw a box around the component using the line button.
 Make sure the lines start and end in the same coordinates.
 This Keepout layer is not common in designs, and it's not necessary when you know what you are doing, however it's useful for preventing you from placing components too close to each other.
 Also, by making this tkeepout box bigger or smaller you can indicate, for example, that you need extra space for manually soldering a particular component, and that you don't want other components close.

 ![](./images/smdtutorial15.png)